 Any one can buy Monthly Passes, Day Passes, and 10 or 20 Rides.

-Please note that URSU does not sell Senior passes or Discount passes.
-You will need to visit Regina Transit’s Downtown Information Centre at 2124 11th Ave.
+Please note that many of the pass types are not available at URSU.
+You may need to visit Regina Transit’s Downtown Information Centre at 2124 11th Ave.
 For a list of authorized Transit Agents in the city please click here.

 How much do they cost?